funRiceGenes/funRiceGenes.github.io/_posts/C/2015-01-20-CHR729~OsCHD3~CRL6~RFS.md

 * **Connection**
     + __CHR729~OsCHD3~CRL6~RFS__, __OsCLF~SDG711__, [Histone H3K4me3 and H3K27me3 regulatory genes control stable transmission of an epimutation in rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Histone H3K4me3 and H3K27me3 regulatory genes control stable transmission of an epimutation in rice.%5BTitle%5D), Here we show that maintenance of a stably hypomethylated active epiallele in rice required a CHD3 protein (CHR729) and that over-expression of an H3K4me3 demethylase (JMJ703) or H3K27me3 methyltransferase (SDG711) could stably resilence the epiallele
+    + __CHR729~OsCHD3~CRL6~RFS__, __JMJ703~OsJMJ703__, [A Chromodomain-Helicase-DNA-like Binding Factor Functions in Chromatin Modification and Gene Regulation.](http://www.ncbi.nlm.nih.gov/pubmed?term=A Chromodomain-Helicase-DNA-like Binding Factor Functions in Chromatin Modification and Gene Regulation.%5BTitle%5D),  Genetic and genomic analysis revealed that CHR729 and JMJ703, an H3K4 demethylase, had agonistic, antagonistic and independent functions in modulating H3K4me3 and expression of subsets of genes

 [//]: # * **Key figures**